battletrout/cpp_n_gram_tokenizer/README.md

 # N-gram Text Classifier

-A cross-language text classifier that uses character n-grams.
-Built with C++20 and Python3, this project demonstrates how to create a custom spaCy tokenizer component using pybind11 to wrap C++ code.
-Ran on both english and spanish data,
+A cross-language text classification project for my Information Retrieval course that uses character n-grams to tokenize text, then perform sentiment analysis on movie reviews in English and Spanish.
+The implementation combines a C++ n-gram tokenizer (wrapped with pybind11) with Python's scikit-learn for classification.
+Character n-grams allow the system to identify sentiment patterns across languages without translation or language-specific preprocessing, enabling classification of both English and Spanish reviews using the same model.

 ## Getting Started